-- 1. Students utilize the Degree Audit Report in the Self-Services Portal to verify that they are on track for graduation. - 2.
-Note that students enrolled in a Bachelor's Degree may request to first earn an Associate's Degree and run the Degree Audit Report for both the Associate and Bachelor's degree levels.
-It is not possible to request retroactive awarding of the Associate's Degree once the Bachelor's Degree has been conferred. - 3.
-After completing the Degree Audit Report, a Graduation Application in the Self-Services Portal will be enabled for students who have satisfied all the requirements for graduation. - 4.
-Students may submit their Graduation Applications during the first four weeks of the term; those requests will be processed between the fifth and eighth weeks.
-Graduation

-Applications received after the fourth week of the term will be processed during the subsequent term.
+- 1. Students first need to run a Degree Audit Report in the UoPeople Portal to determine whether they have satisfied the requirements for graduation. - 2.
+After running the Degree Audit Report, if the student has satisfied all of their graduation requirements, the Graduation Application in the UoPeople Portal will be enabled, and the student will be permitted to submit their Graduation Application. - 3.
+Graduation Applications may be submitted during the first four weeks of the term.
+Such requests will be processed between the fifth and eighth week of the term.
+Graduation Applications received after the fourth week of the term will not be processed until the subsequent term.

-- 5. The student's name on the Graduation Application must be identical to the way it appears in the University's student information system.
-Requests for a name change must be accompanied by legal documentation and sent to student.services@uopeople.edu. - 6.
-Official transcripts and diplomas are sent by regular mail; students may request on the Graduation Application to have their documents sent by registered mail and will incur an extra fee. - 7.
-Graduation documents will be automatically sent to the address the student enters on the Graduation Application.
+- The student's name on the Graduation Application must be identical to the way it appears in the University's student information system.
+Requests for a name change must be accompanied by legal documentation and sent to student.services@uopeople.edu. - 4.
+Official transcripts and diplomas are sent by regular mail.
+If a student wishes to have their documents sent via registered mail, such a request must be made prior to or at the same time as the graduation request, and students will incur an extra fee. - 5.
+Graduation documents will be automatically sent to the address the student enters on the Graduation Application. - Please note that students enrolled in a Bachelor's Degree Program may request to first earn an Associate's Degree and run the Degree Audit Report for both the Associate and Bachelor's degree levels.
+However, students will not be able to request retroactive awarding of the Associate's Degree once the Bachelor's Degree has been conferred.